 It's going to take thousands of skilled workers to build LNG Canada's $40-billion liquefied natural gas project in northern B.C. – and it's betting on women to take it over the finish line.

-This summer, the company announced plans to boost the number of tradeswomen who will build the processing plant in Kitimat to ten percent, double the provincial average.
+The company announced plans in 2019 to boost the number of tradeswomen who will build the processing plant in Kitimat to ten percent, double the provincial average.

 Women are an obvious way to deepen the talent pool: they make up about 48 percent of the Canadian labour force, yet hold less than four percent of jobs in the skilled trades.